phenotypic/ProbeOSX/README.md

 | `Target Network` | This is the name (SSID) of network which the device has requested to connect to. |
 | `Vendor` | This is the manufacturer of whichever device has made the request; determined by the first 6 characters of the MAC. |

+If you have enabled verbose output (`-v`) or have intercepted multiple probe requests from one MAC address asking for multiple networks and haven't suppressed the analysis with `-na`, then you will recieve an analysis following the scan which will show the multiple networks that each MAC address has requested.

 ## Removal

 ```
 sudo rm -r ~/ProbeOSX
 ```